SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSaleTypeEntity/GetStages.md

 so.topic: reference
 ---

-Stages, those associated with this SaleType are selected.
+Stages, those associated with this NSSaleType are selected.

 **Returns:** NSSelectableMDOListItem[]